Toxic (song): Synopsis

 The music video begins with an open shot of an airplane flying and preceded by three menacing dark birds, referencing the works of Hong Kong director John Woo.
 Spears appears with blonde hair dressed as a flight attendant, lifting the in-flight intercom as if on a phone call.
 After serving some of the passengers, she "accidentally" spills a drink into the lap of a seated male passenger; later beckoning a middle-aged, overweight, bespectacled male passenger to the bathroom where she seduces him.
 She peels off the man's mask to reveal an attractive man (Matthew Felker) underneath it and steals a black pass from his pocket as they passionately kiss.
 Spears then appears, completely re-dressed and with red hair, standing in a futuristic Paris, similar to the film Blade Runner (1982), and takes a ride on the back of a Ducati 999, driven by a shirtless male (Tyson Beckford).
-She wears a tight black catsuit and sports red hair, inspired by the character of Sydney Bristow from the television series Alias.
+She wears a tight black catsuit and sports red hair, inspired by the character of Sydney Bristow (Jennifer Garner) from the television series Alias.
 As they speed past a woman, the draft from the motorcycle lifts up her dress, a homage to the iconic Marilyn Monroe scene in the film The Seven Year Itch (1955).
 They also pass two women, erotically frolicking in a store window.

-The action narrative is repeatedly intercut with scenes of Spears, on all fours on the floor, wearing a sheer bodysuit covered in diamonds.
+The action narrative is repeatedly intercut with scenes of Spears, on all fours on the floor, wearing only diamonds.
 The look was compared to that of Kate Bush in the music video for her 1978 single, "The Man with the Child in His Eyes".
 Spears then enters Toxic Industries and gains access to a vault from which she steals a vial of green poison.
 As she leaves, she accidentally triggers a Mission: Impossible-style laser trap, which she evades with elaborate dance moves, including a back handspring.
 Scenes are intercut of Spears' ex-boyfriend (Henderson) making out with another woman in the shower.
 Spears, now dressed as a black-haired super-heroine, scales a building and enters an apartment, where her ex-boyfriend is waiting for his lover who is in the shower.
 She pummels him to the floor and kisses him just before pouring the poison into his mouth, killing him.
 Spears kisses him again and flies from the window balcony.
 She appears back on the plane as the flight attendant and winks at the camera.
 The video ends with a shot of the airplane flying off, through clouds, towards the sun, followed by five menacing screeching blackbirds, as seen at the beginning.